 A list of the support and services offered by the department.

 - Our organisation

-- Our Ministers Read the profiles for Coralee ORourke, Minister for Disability Services, Minister for Seniors and Minister Assisting the Premier on North Queensland and Shannon Fentiman, Minister for Communities, Women and Youth, Minister for Child Safety and Minister for Multicultural Affairs.
+- Our Ministers Read the profiles for Coralee ORourke, Minister for Disability Services, Minister for Seniors and Minister Assisting the Premier on North Queensland and Shannon Fentiman, Minister for Communities, Women and Youth, Minister for Child Safety and Minister for Prevention of Domestic and Family Violence and Grace Grace, Minister for Employment and Industrial Relations, Minister for Racing and Minister for Multicultural Affairs.